Neck

-The neck is the part of the body on many vertebrates that connects the head with the torso.
-The neck supports the weight of the head and protects the nerves that carry sensory and motor information from the brain down to the rest of the body.
-In addition, the neck is highly flexible and allows the head to turn and flex in all directions.
-The structures of the human neck are anatomically grouped into four compartments; vertebral, visceral and two vascular compartments.
-Within these compartments, the neck houses the cervical vertebrae and cervical part of the spinal cord, upper parts of the respiratory and digestive tracts, endocrine glands, nerves, arteries and veins.
-Muscles of the neck are described separately from the compartments.
-They bound the neck triangles.
+The neck is the part of the body in many vertebrates that connects the head to the torso.
+It supports the weight of the head and protects the nerves that transmit sensory and motor information between the brain and the rest of the body.
+Additionally, the neck is highly flexible, allowing the head to turn and move in all directions.
+Anatomically, the human neck is divided into four compartments: vertebral, visceral, and two vascular compartments.
+Within these compartments, the neck houses the cervical vertebrae, the cervical portion of the spinal cord, upper parts of the respiratory and digestive tracts, endocrine glands, nerves, arteries and veins.
+The muscles of the neck, which are separate from the compartments, form the boundaries of the neck triangles.